It was released by Atari all the way back in 1979 - and now it is time to play it again.

 This game was so popular that it was converted to pretty much every home computer and console imaginable.

-Even these titles were worthy additions to your Amiga Games collection.
+If you were a Miggy owner then these titles were worthy additions to your Amiga Games collection.